 - WHO Emergency Fund created.
 There is now a mechanism allowing WHO to quickly release funds for emergency response, known as the Contingency Fund for Emergencies (CFE).
 The CFE is funded by donor countries;

 - Peter Salama, Deputy Director-General for Emergency Preparedness and Response, has been visiting and working with the DRC since the initial outbreak was identified, and continues to travel and work there in support of the North Kivu outbreak.
-WHO Director-General Tedros has made unprecedented visits to Ebola-affected areas and has provided regular public updates about the response.
+WHO Director-General Tedros made unprecedented visits to Ebola-affected areas and has provided regular public updates about the response.
 In North Kivu, he has called for warring parties to allow access to affected communities.

 - WHO staff have worked to harmonize activities among key responders, including the government of the DRC and other multilaterals, such the World Food Programme (providing transportation and logistics support), Gavi, the Vaccine Alliance (supporting deployment of an Ebola vaccine – see more below) and others.

-- WHO quickly convened an emergency committee meeting, at the behest of the Director-General, to determine whether the DRC outbreak constituted a public health emergency of international concern, and to assess the threat and calibrate the appropriate response; on May 18 the committee found that, at this time, the situation in the DRC is concerning but does not meet the criteria for an international emergency.
+- Early in the Equateur response, WHO convened an emergency committee meeting at the behest of the Director-General to determine whether the DRC outbreak constituted a public health emergency of international concern; the committee found that, at the time, the outbreak there was concerning but did not meet the criteria for an international emergency.
 So far there have been no calls for another emergency committee meeting to discuss the North Kivu situation, though it could occur in the future depending on the trajectory of the current outbreak.

 The affected country has experience with Ebola outbreaks

-The DRC, the currently affected country, has experienced more Ebola outbreaks – 9, including the current one, since 1976 – than any other country in the world.
+The DRC has experienced more Ebola outbreaks – 10, including the current one in North Kivu, since 1976 – than any other country in the world.
 While it still faces enormous challenges in terms of poor healthcare infrastructure, ongoing civil conflict and political turmoil, limited funding, and some community mistrust of health authorities, the country’s prior experience means it has important resources and capacities available to address Ebola.
-DRC has been able to contain outbreaks in the past, as it did most recently when an Ebola outbreak in 2017 was quickly contained due to rapid action by local authorities, quick testing of samples, early acknowledgement of the outbreak by the government, and coordinated response by local and national health authorities with support of international partners.
+DRC has been able to respond effectively to recent outbreaks, as it did with the Equateur Province outbreak and a prior outbreak in 2017.
+These were quickly contained due to rapid action by local authorities, quick testing of samples, early acknowledgement of the outbreak by the government, and coordinated response by local and national health authorities with support of international partners.

 In contrast, the three countries at the epicenter of the West African Ebola outbreak in 2014 – Guinea, Liberia, and Sierra Leone – had never before reported an Ebola case.
 In addition, the disease spread across borders and affected large cities in these countries.
 The lack of prior exposure to Ebola, coupled with poor outbreak response capacities in these countries generally, meant that needed resources were not in place, such as epidemic response plans, experienced clinicians and epidemiologists, or laboratories with a history of testing for the disease.

-An effective Ebola vaccine is available and being used
+An effective Ebola vaccine and new treatment are available and being used

-In the DRC, an Ebola vaccine is being used to control an outbreak for the first time, an important and historic step forward in combatting the disease.
-Development of the vaccine was accelerated during the West African outbreak four years ago, recently resulting in a successful candidate.
-While the vaccine is still considered experimental and for use on an emergency basis only, it has been shown to be very effective and the DRC and WHO agreed to deploy it in the current response.
-Over 7,500 doses have already been shipped to the country with more on the way.
-The first doses of the vaccine were given on May 21, and as of June 4 over 1,000 people have already been vaccinated.
-Using the vaccine in this outbreak does present major logistical and communications challenges, including the fact that the vaccine must be maintained at a very cold temperature and delivered to difficult-to-access areas that have little to no electricity, and that recipients must provide consent after understanding the risks and benefits of receiving the vaccine.
+Using an Ebola vaccine presents major logistical and communications challenges, including the fact that the vaccine must be maintained at a very cold temperature and delivered to difficult-to-access areas that have little to no electricity, and that recipients must provide consent after understanding the risks and benefits of receiving the vaccine.
 Even so, an estimated 98% of people offered the vaccine in the Equateur response agreed to be vaccinated.
 Other outbreak control measures such as attending patients in special treatment and isolation units, tracing of close contacts of those infected, and education and communication campaigns for affected communities, remain central to stopping transmission as vaccination alone is probably insufficient.

 What is different about U.S. government involvement now compared with 2014?

-The U.S. has engaged in DRC relatively early, though is not at the forefront
+The U.S. has engaged in DRC responses relatively early, though not at the forefront

-By contrast, U.S. engagement in West Africa in 2014, as measured by personnel and funding, occurred at a later point in that outbreak, in part because the affected countries and global community were generally not prepared for such an event.
-A team of responders from CDC first arrived in Guinea at the end of March, by which time there were already a reported 112 cases and 70 deaths; the first CDC teams in Liberia arrived there in mid-July when there had already been over 150 cases reported in that country and over 900 cases across the three affected West African nations.
-Later on, as case numbers grew and two Americans became infected in Liberia in late July, and in the absence of a robust response from other international actors, U.S. involvement dramatically scaled up, with a multi-departmental response led by USAID, which included deploying more than 3,700 staff of CDC and nearly 3,000 active duty members of the U.S. military to affected countries and, eventually, dedicating unprecedented amounts of funding (see below).
+By contrast, U.S. engagement in West Africa in 2014, as measured by personnel and funding, occurred at a later point compared to the responses in DRC, in part because the affected countries and global community were generally not prepared for that event.
+In 2014, a team of responders from CDC first arrived in Guinea at the end of March, by which time there were already a reported 112 cases and 70 deaths; the first CDC teams in Liberia arrived there in mid-July when there had already been over 150 cases reported in that country and over 900 cases across the three affected West African nations.
+Later on, as case numbers grew and two Americans became infected in Liberia in late July, and in the absence of a robust response from other international actors, U.S. involvement dramatically scaled up in West Africa, with a multi-departmental response led by USAID, which included deploying more than 3,700 CDC staff and nearly 3,000 active duty members of the U.S. military to affected countries and, eventually, dedicating unprecedented amounts of funding (see below).